wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or only contain local candidates or even an empty list of candidates.

 In order to simplify the protocol, there is no support for exchanging gathered trickle candidates from media server ICE candidates once the SDP answer is sent.
-The  WHIP Endpoing SHALL gather all the ICE candidates for the media server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the media server.
+The  WHIP Endpoint SHALL gather all the ICE candidates for the media server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the media server.
 The media server MAY use ICE lite, while the WHIP client MUST implement full ICE.

 The WHIP client MAY perform trickle ICE or an ICE restarts {{!RFC8863}} by sending a HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} with the new ICE candidate or ICE ufrag/pwd for ICE restarts.
 A WHIP resource MAY not support trickle ICE (i.e. ICE lite media servers) or ICE restart, in that case, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.